14 Types of Video Content Every Marketer Should Master

 That way, you can make sure you’re using resources effectively and getting the best ROI possible.
 Video can easily complement your existing content marketing efforts such as your email lists, blog posts, ebooks, whitepapers, and social media channels.

-How much time and resources can you devote to video?
+2. Determine how much time and resources you can devote to your video content

 Video is accessible to all marketers these days, thanks to easy, user-friendly video creation tools like PlayPlay.
-But the resources you’re working with will still determine your approach.
+But, the resources or tools you’re working with will still determine your approach and play a massive role in the success of your marketing strategy.

 If you’re working alone, for example, you might make quick animated video graphics for social media.
 If you have a larger team however, you may focus on creating more elaborate videos like interviews and company culture content.

-What are your customers’ needs and how can video help you meet them?
+3. Identify your customers’ needs and how your video can meet them

 Understanding your customers’ needs, preferences, and pain points will help you create useful video content that nurtures customer relationships.
 Do your users need help understanding the intricacies of your product?
 Or are they looking to be entertained and connect with others?